IoTree/IoTree42/README.md

 You must define the IP and the port of the gateway on your sensors and actuators as the broker, for the sensors/actuators to work

 ### Important rules for the PAYLOAD:
-  -	It must be in proper JSON-format.
-If not so it won’t be stored.
+  -	It must be in proper JSON-format. -> If not it will not be recognized from grafana.
   -	Timestamps must be in UNIX-Format.
-Also the field key needs to be “Time”.
-This is necessary for the server to recognise this field as a timestamp.
+Also the field key needs to be called "timestamp". <- This is necessary for the server to recognise this field as a timestamp.
   -	You should use global time UTC +-0.
-  -	Don’t use nested objects or Arrays!!!
-  -	Do not send multiple JSON strings at once.
-Send them individually.
+  -	You can send an array of JSON objects
-  -	Max time increment is 1 millisecond.
+  -	Max time increment is nanosecond.
   -	Send measurement values as integer not as string.

-Example payload: {“sensor”: ”tsl2591”, “lux”: 2314, “time”: 1561373832.000}
+Example payload: {“sensor”: ”tsl2591”, “lux”: 2314, “timestamp”: 1561373832.000023}

 ### Important rules for the TOPIC:
   -	For simplicity only alphanumeric is allowed.
 If not, wrong characters will be deleted.